Castlevania: The Dracula X Chronicles

 Unused Item Graphics

-- Those sprites can be found in PSP port extracting the texture file in realtime as you can see below.
+- Those sprites can be found in the PSP port while extracting the texture file in realtime as you can see below.

 A scene in the intro movie is omitted in the Japanese version.
 Strangely, the additional scene is still present in the Japanese promotion movie on the game's official site.